ASCOD

-The ASCOD (Austrian Spanish Cooperation Development) armoured fighting vehicle family is the product of a cooperation agreement between Austrian Steyr-Daimler-Puch AG and Spanish General Dynamics Santa Bárbara Sistemas (both companies are now divisions of a unit of General Dynamics).
-The ASCOD family includes the LT 105, a light tank equipped with a 105 mm gun, a surface-to-air missile (SAM) launcher, an anti-tank missile launcher, mortar carrier, R&R vehicle, Command & Control vehicle, ambulance, artillery observer, and the AIFV model.
-In Spanish service, the vehicle is called "Pizarro", while the Austrian version is called "Ulan".
+The ASCOD (Austrian Spanish Cooperation Development) armoured fighting vehicle family is the product of a cooperation agreement between Austrian Steyr-Daimler-Puch AG and Spanish General Dynamics Santa Bárbara Sistemas.
+Both companies are now divisions of a unit of General Dynamics.
+The ASCOD family includes the LT 105 light tank equipped with a 105 mm gun, a surface-to-air missile launcher, an anti-tank guided missile launcher, mortar carrier, R&R vehicle, command-and-control vehicle, ambulance, artillery observer, and the AIFV model.

+In Spanish service, the vehicle is called "Pizarro".
+The Austrian version is called "Ulan".

 History

 The ASCOD was designed to replace the older light armoured fighting vehicles of the Austrian and Spanish armies, such as the M113 armored personnel carrier and the Saurer APC.
 The Ulan, the Austrian version of the Pizarro, would provide a flexible complement to their heavy Leopard 2A4.
-The Ulan would allow the Austrian army to deploy rapidly and effectively over longer distances, especially for foreseeable future operations—such as troubled spots for UN operations.
+The Ulan would allow the Austrian army to deploy rapidly and effectively over longer distances, especially for foreseeable future operations—such as trouble-spots for UN operations.

 In 1982, Steyr-Daimler-Puch Spezialfahrzeug initiated the conception phase for the development of a new infantry fighting vehicle.
 This was followed by initial talks with the militaries of Greece, Norway and Switzerland to find the desired requirements for a new IFV.
-The decision to develop a new IFV was made following the Bundesheer announcement of the military requirement for the Kampfschützenpanzer 90 (combat infantry fighting vehicle 90) in 1985.
-Based on this, Steyr-Daimler-Puch Spezialfahrzeug started the conception of the vehicle; however, it was clear that Austria would not order new IFVs in the next years and that the development costs exceeded Steyr's budget.
+In 1985, the decision to develop a new IFV was made following the Bundesheer announcement of the military requirement for the Kampfschützenpanzer 90 (combat infantry fighting vehicle 90).
+Based on this, Steyr-Daimler-Puch Spezialfahrzeug started the conception of the vehicle.
+However, it was clear that Austria would not order new IFVs in the next years and that the development costs exceeded Steyr's budget.

 Therefore, in 1988, a cooperation with the Spanish company Empresa National Santa Barbara S. A. was signed, which resulted in the development being renamed to ASCOD (Austrian Spanish Cooperative Development).
-Following this, the development of the ASCOD was started.
-The hulls were manufactured in Spain, while the ASCOD turrets (based on the SP-30 turret design used on the scout version of the Pandur) were made by Steyr in Austria.
-The first prototype was presented in 1991 in Sevilla and tested by 1992 with production being possible only four years later.
+Following this, the development of the ASCOD started.
+The hulls were manufactured in Spain.
+The ASCOD turrets were made by Steyr in Austria, based on the SP-30 turret design used on the scout version of the Pandur.
+In 1991, the first prototype was presented in 1991 in Sevilla.
+It was tested in 1992.
+Production began in 1996.